CoreumFoundation/crust/cmd/zstress/README.md

 sysctl -w net.core.wmem_max=16384
 ```

-For clients only, and in case `corezstress` connects to a remote RPC host:
+For clients only, and in case `zstress` connects to a remote RPC host:

 ```bash
 # enabled tcp_tw_reuse on remote connections